What Can DEXA Tell You About Your Body?

 What is a DEXA scan?

 Bone density scanning, also called DEXA (short for dual-energy x-ray absorptiometry) or bone densitometry, is an enhanced form of x-ray technology that is used to measure bone loss by measuring bone mineral density (BMD).
-By measuring the amount of bone in areas such as your hip and spine, the results of the DEXA scan can tell you if you have normal or abnormal bone density, and can determine your risk for fractures.DEXA scanning can also register fat and lean mass distribution throughout the entire body.
+By measuring the amount of bone in areas such as your hip and spine, the results of the DEXA scan can tell you if you have normal or abnormal bone density and can determine your risk for fractures.DEXA scanning can also register fat and lean mass distribution throughout the entire body.
 In simple terms, it is capable of detailing overall and regional measures of fat mass, lean mass, and bone mass.
-This can serve as a powerful motivational tool for people tracking weight loss, nutrition, exercise, rehabilitation and overall health.
+This can serve as a powerful motivational tool for people tracking weight loss, nutrition, exercise, rehabilitation, and overall health.
 Armed with the information gained from these scans, you can take measures to improve your overall health or measure the progress you have made.

 DEXA is most often used to diagnose osteoporosis, a condition that often affects women after menopause but may also be found in men (and rarely in children).
-Osteoporosis involves a gradual loss of calcium, as well as structural changes, causing the bones to become thinner, more fragile and more likely to break.
+Osteoporosis involves a gradual loss of calcium, as well as structural changes, causing the bones to become thinner, more fragile, and more likely to break.
 By examining the bone mineral density at key points, DEXA scanning can accurately assist in diagnosing this condition.

 DEXA is also effective in tracking the effects of treatment for osteoporosis and other conditions that cause bone loss, as well as assessing an individual's risk for developing fractures.
-The risk of fracture is affected by several factors, including age, body weight, history of prior fracture, family history of osteoporotic fractures and life style issues such as cigarette smoking and excessive alcohol consumption.
+The risk of fracture is affected by several factors, including age, body weight, history of prior fracture, family history of osteoporotic fractures, and lifestyle issues such as cigarette smoking and excessive alcohol consumption.
 These factors are taken into consideration when deciding if a patient needs therapy.

 For those seeking knowledge of their body’s composition, there is no better way than through the use of a DEXA scan.
-Think of every time you’ve used a scale to track your progress – while this number is a good way to track progress, it doesn’t tell you what type of weight your losing or gaining.
+Think of every time you’ve used a scale to track your progress – while this number is a good way to track progress, it doesn’t tell you what type of weight you're losing or gaining.
 Is it fat?
 Muscle?
 Both?
 While there are ways of calculating your body composition, none are more accurate and definitive as a DEXA scan.
 Once the scan is complete, your technician will review your results with you, including a colored map of your body and charts showing your exact composition.